Brinfer/LaTeX-template/README.md

 - __texlive-lang-french__ support for French and Basque, optional if you do not intend to write in these languages.
 - __texlive-latex-extra__ __LaTeX__ additional packages

-For more details on the packages used, please refer to the [Wiki](https://github.com/Brinfer/LaTeX-template/wiki)
+For more details on the packages used, please refer to the [documentation in the template](https://github.com/Brinfer/LaTeX-template/releases/latest/download/TemplateLatex.pdf)

 ### Minimal Example